 Note that you may incur an early repayment charge if the mortgagee sale means that your fixed-rate loan is repaid early.
-See our guide Early repayment charges on fixed-rate loans.
+See our Quick Guide Early repayment charges.

 Co-operate fully with the bank and its lawyer, valuer and real estate agent during the sale process.
 You remain personally liable for any shortfall after the sale of the property, so it is in your interest that the property is accurately assessed and properly marketed for sale.
 Denying access to a property during the marketing and sales process is likely to affect the sale price.